Stephen King says, about life as a writer:

 He was living at my place, and making money online – I’d see him there on the sofa at all hours of the day and night, hunched over his laptop and swearing under his breath.

+He certainly didn’t seem to have a real job.
 And some months, at least, he was able to pay the rent.

-Seemed better than running around town all day giving classes.
+All in all, it seemed better than running around town all day giving classes.

-I started madridingles.es soon after.
+I started blogging at madridingles.es soon after.

 Anyway, my first idea was to start the blog, get some business cards printed up, and jack up the prices of my private lessons…